cpetre01/DS-MandatoryExercise/README.md

     build: directory used to build the project; create it if it doesn't exist

-    extern: directory that includes googletest; required for unittests
+    extern: directory that includes googletest; required for unittests; create it if it doesn't exist

     include: header files